Sheshiyer/Vibrasonix-Wiki/readme.md

 Precision-calibrated audio frequencies that guide brainwave activity toward specific states associated with relaxation, focus, or meditation.

 ### PEMF (Pulsed Electromagnetic Field) Therapy
 Low-frequency electromagnetic fields that support cellular function and wellbeing, based on technology developed through NASA research programs.
+The PEMF technology used in Vibrasonix is FDA-approved for wellness applications.

 ### Vibroacoustic Therapy
 Physical vibrations synchronized with audio frequencies to reduce muscle tension and enhance the embodied experience of sound therapy.